soft-lang/soft/README.md

-`Literal` nodes created by the tokenizer with `PrimitiveValue`s originating from the source code, or they can be abstract nodes created by the parser, where the `PrimitiveValue`s are computed when evalutating the node, or they might not have any value at all, depending on the NodeType.
+`Literal` nodes created by the tokenizer with `PrimitiveValue`s originating from the source code, or they can be abstract nodes created by the parser, where the `PrimitiveValue`s are computed when evaluating the node, or they might not have any value at all, depending on the NodeType.